 Even if you are opening CloudWatch console for the first time it might have some of the free metrics.
 Considering this is your first time using CloudWatch console you are going to have a button that says Create Alarm.
 You can click on this button to set custom alarms so you know when some metric goes over set threshold.
 And also, you can set actions to be taken if an alarm occurs.
 There are many actions that you can take on an alarm event.

-CloudWatch is a must use future don’t skip this since if something goes wrong it can end up costing you a lot of money.
+CloudWatch is a must-use feature.
+Don’t skip this since if something goes wrong it can end up costing you a lot of money.
 So make sure you set alarms that will prevent that from happening.

 And with CloudWatch set, your awesome website ready to go live.
 We know there are a lot of steps in this tutorial if you made it these far congrats.

-In this tutorial, we went through the full process of setting up WordPress on AWS.
+In this tutorial, we went through the full process of hosting WordPress on Amazon Web Services (AWS).
 This process is a bit more complicated than using some hosting solutions.
 And while it’s less expensive there are additional costs that you should consider.
 Maintenance can be hard, you are responsible for updating your Linux installation and WordPress.
 Doing security patches so your site does not get hacked and so on.
 And if something goes wrong and you can’t fix it you might need to pay a developer to help you with your problem.
 So this is more work and if you don’t have technical knowledge it’s not worth the extra hassle.

 For more WordPress tutorials check the rest of our blog out here.
 If you have further questions write them in the comment section below.
 Have a great day!